Scatopsidae: Description

 Adult Scatopsidae are 0.6-5.0 mm long.
-The antennae are relatively short.
+They can be distinguished from other fly families by their wings and relatively short antennae.
 The wing has strong veins along the anterior margin while the remaining veins are generally weak, and the fork of vein Cu is at the wing base.

 The larvae are dorsoventrally flattened with an exerted head capsule, meaning it cannot be retracted.
 They have a peripneustic respiratory system.
 Some taxa have spiracles on protuberances.

 Life cycle

 Eggs of Scatopsidae are laid on moist substrates in crescent-shaped masses of about 50-300 eggs.
 Females shortly after laying.
 The eggs take about 35 days to hatch, though it depends on temperature.

-The life cycle take 3-4 weeks to complete in the common species Coboldia fuscipes and S. notata.
-The adult stage is generally quite short, usually 2-3 or 4-5 days.
+The life cycle take 3–4 weeks to complete in the common species Coboldia fuscipes and S. notata.
+The adult stage is generally quite short, usually 2-3 or 4–5 days.

 Ecology

 Adult Scatopsidae live in various habitats, though they are more frequent and diverse in open, fresh and marshy habitats.
 Some species are known to feed on flowers, especially Apiaceae.

 Larvae live in various kinds of decomposing organic matter.
 Plant matter is preferred by Scatopsini and Swammerdamellini, with Ectaetia living in rotten wood, Arthria and Rhexoza under bark of decaying trees, and Ectaetia and Holoplagia in tree holes.
 Various genera are terricolous (living in soil), with Aspistes in sandy soils, Parascatopse in saltings, some Psectrosciarinae and Rhegmoclematini in wet/marshy soils, and Apiloscatopse in forest leaf litter.
 Fungi are used by Coboldia fuscipes as well as species of Scatopse and Apiloscatopse.
 Various genera including Scatopse, Coboldia, Cookella and Anapausis live in dung.
 Animal matter such as carrion is used by Scatopse and Coboldia.
 A few species of Colobostema and Holoplagia are myrmecophilous (associated with ants), and presumably feed on debris in ant nests.
 There are even some Scatopsinae which are aquatic, living in forest springs and presumably feeding on waterlogged dead leaves.

 Larvae of C. fuscipes and S. notata have also been reported from the waste of canneries and wineries.